tokgozmusa/snake-react/README.md

-# Snake Game with React
+# Snake Game using React

 Snake game will be alive soon :)